mghost99/Astron/README.md

 ***Build status is unavailable at this time***

 # MongoDB build #
-*The commands below assume you are using a Linux distro with apt package manager and Python 3.5 to 3.9 (3.10 and up aren't working with Panda3D for some reason)
+*The commands below assume you are using a Linux distro with apt package manager

-This should be all packages needed on Ubuntu 20.04.6 LTS
+This should be all packages needed:
 ```
 sudo apt install bison curl flex g++ git gnupg libboost-dev libicu-dev libpq-dev libsasl2-dev libssl-dev libuv1-dev libyaml-cpp-dev libzstd-dev pkg-config
 ```